mpanighetti/dnd5e-classes/alchemist/additional-alchemists-potions.md

 A copied alchemist's potion uses your potioncraft ability as if you were the original brewer, but any brewing choices that were made in the reference potion are carried over to the copied potion.

-_Upsizing._ At size 2 or bigger, you can copy an alchemist's potion of the same size, or a normal potion of a rarity matching the table below.

 | Size | Potion Rarity |
 |:----:|:-------------:|
 |  1   |     Common    |